 Mantle convection, the process of hot material rising towards the surface and cooler material descending deeper, plays a significant role in the movement of tectonic plates in the crust.
 This movement is responsible for various geological processes such as earthquakes, volcanic eruptions, and the formation of mountain chains.
 In turn, diamonds, which are forged within the mantle, are transported to the surface by magma churned up from the depths due to tectonic processes.

 The Earth’s crust, forming the outermost layer of our planet, is divided into continental and oceanic crust.
-Continental crust is less dense and composed of sodium potassium aluminum silicate rocks, such as granite, while oceanic crust consists mainly of dense, solid rock material like iron magnesium silicate igneous rocks; basalt being a prime example.
-The average thickness of the earth’s crust is approximately 40 km.
+Continental crust is less dense and composed of different types of granite, while oceanic crust consists mainly of dense basalt rocks.
+The average thickness of the Earth’s crust is approximately 40 km.

 Tectonic plates, large sections of the upper mantle and crust, are responsible for many geological processes, including earthquakes and volcanic eruptions.
 The movement of these plates is driven by mantle convection currents, which are caused by the movement of magma in the mantle.
 This constant shift and interaction of tectonic plates have shaped Earth’s surface over millions of years.